 Ristretto Roasters produces handcrafted coffees roasted in small batches.
 All coffees are sourced by owner/roaster Din Johnson.
 We specialize in a medium roast, taking each coffee varietal to its peak of individual perfection—a Panama Honeyed does not have the same flavor profile as an Ethiopia Harar, so no reason to roast them the same.

-We roast coffee every day at our roastery in Northeast Portland, near the Rose Garden.
-Our coffees are delivered and shipped the day they are roasted, supplying our three retail locations, dozens of wholesale cafes, restaurants, local markets, New Seasons, Whole Foods, and our mail-order customers around the world.
+We roast coffee every day at our roastery in Northeast Portland, near the Rose Quarter.
+Our coffees are delivered and shipped promptly, supplying our three retail locations, dozens of wholesale cafes, restaurants, local markets, New Seasons, Whole Foods, and our mail-order customers around the world.
 Fresh coffee is great coffee.
 And while we won’t come to your house and make sure you drink it within the week, we would love it if you did.
 Really, we are roasting more.

 What else happens at the roastery, besides Din and roaster Josh Gibby manning the vintage UG-22 Probat roaster, and David Chase keeping our deliveries on target, and Hank Williams and Jesus Lizard playing on the sound-system?
 We also cup coffees on two granite cupping tables we brought back from a sourcing trip to Brazil, and brush-up on our barista skills, and train our wholesale customers, and have a beer at the end of the day.
 Interested in checking out the roastery?
 That’s easy: ask.